-Up In The Air
+Up in the Air

-With themes of confidence, trust, guilt, and forgiveness, Meyers has crafted a
+With themes of confidence, trust, guilt, and forgiveness, Meyers has crafted a novel that will inspire children and adults alike.

+Ever since she can remember, ten-year-old Melody has always wanted to fly.
 And when she leaps off a swing in the park one day and lands in the mystical realm of Chimeroan, her dream finally comes true.
 She is given a pair of wings.
 She can fly!

-Life cannot be any better.
+Yet, dreams do come with a price.
+Even with wings, Melody realizes she cannot outfly the memories of her past.
 In Chimeroan, Melody is forced to come to terms with her part in her father’s accident.
 She must choose between the two things that have become the world to her: keeping her wings or healing her father.

 From Within